-Room Roster
+6 Room Roster

-The roster will show anyone with check-in data for the selected Campus and Location.
-This includes people who may have been checked out of the room.
 The roster gives you a lot of information about each person, including check-in label codes and their check-in state.
 You can click on any row in the roster to view additional details about the person (see below).

-6 Person Information Icons
+Person Information Icons

 These give you a visual clue that the person has things like legal notes, allergies or an upcoming birthday.
 In this example Alex Decker has an allergy you might want to know about, Maddie Lowe has a legal note, and Brian has a star to show this is his first check-in.
-You can change which attributes are displayed by adjusting the Check-in Roster Alert Icon Category block setting, or by adding attributes to the default Check-in
+You can change which attributes are displayed by adjusting the Check-in Roster Alert Icon

-Manager Roster Attributes category.
+Category block setting, or by adding attributes to the default Check-in Manager Roster Attributes category.
 For consistency, any attributes you use on the roster should have an Icon CSS Class and an Attribute Color.